 Exploring the Arsenal will run prior to each series, providing you with a brief scouting report on the starting pitchers expected to oppose the Pirates.
-The charts below show the horizontal and vertical movement of every pitch thrown by that particular pitcher in the season indicated.
+The charts below show the horizontal and vertical movement of every pitch thrown by that particular pitcher in 2011.
 These charts are from the catcher’s point of view.
 For a general guide to pitch types for a right-handed pitcher, please check out this image created by Sons of Sam Horn.
 Graphs are courtesy of Brooks Baseball and The Hardball Times .

 |FA: Four-Seam Fastball||FT: Two-Seam Fastball||FC: Cutter|

 Friday, 7:05 PM – Lance Lynn